maisans-maid/DiscordJS-Paginate/README.md

 [options](#PaginationOptions)|object|`{}`|true|The options for this pagination instance

 ### Allowing other users to paginate
 To allow other users on paginating the embed, you will just have to pass a new filter function to the PaginationOptions field.
+Note: This replaces the default filter function used in the class.
 ```js
 new Paginate(embeds, message, {
   // allows all user and reaction to be processed